-The devaluation of bonds due to a sequence of interest rate increases in 2022 has inadvertently benefited investors in 2023.
+The devaluation of bonds due to a sequence of interest rate increases in 2022 has inadvertently benefited investors in 2024.
 Firstly, bonds are currently providing more appealing interest returns to investors.
 At the onset of 2022, a half-yearly US Treasury bond yielded 0.22%.
-In 2023, the same bond offered an interest rate higher than 5.00%.
+During 2024, the same bond offered an interest rate higher than 5.00%.

 While Americans can easily buy Treasury Bonds through TreasuryDirect.gov, it’s not as straightforward for Indian investors.
 The good news is that it is still possible to invest in US Treasury Bonds from India through different products.